CSS HTML Validator

-CSS HTML Validator (previously named CSE HTML Validator) is an HTML editor and CSS editor for Microsoft Windows (and Linux and other Unix-like operating systems when used with Wine) that helps web developers create syntactically correct and accessible HTML/HTML5, XHTML, and CSS documents by locating errors, potential problems like browser compatibility issues, and common mistakes.
+CSS HTML Validator (previously named CSE HTML Validator) is an HTML editor and CSS editor for Microsoft Windows (and macOS, Linux and other Unix-like operating systems when used with Wine or the command-line tool) that helps web developers create syntactically correct and accessible HTML/HTML5, XHTML, and CSS documents by locating errors, potential problems like browser compatibility issues, and common mistakes.
 It is also able to check links, check spelling, suggest improvements, alert developers to deprecated, obsolete, or proprietary tags, attributes, and CSS properties, and find issues that can affect search engine optimization.

-CSS HTML Validator is developed, marketed, and sold by AI Internet Solutions LLC located in Texas.
+CSS HTML Validator is developed, marketed, and sold by AI Internet Solutions LLC located in the United States.
 The first version of CSS HTML Validator was released in 1997 for Windows 95.
-The current version is 2025/v25.01 (as of January 24, 2025) and is for Windows 10 and above, including Windows 11.
-A native macOS and Linux command line version (called htmlval) became available with version 23.
+The current non-BETA version is 2026/v26.02 (as of August 6, 2026) and is for Windows 10 and above, including Windows 11.
+The current BETA version is 2027 (as of August 6, 2026).
+A native macOS and Linux command-line console tool (called htmlval) became available with version 23.
 There are currently three main editions of CSS HTML Validator — Pro/Professional, Home/Standard, and Lite.
 The Enterprise edition was discontinued in 2025/v25.

 While the application is generally a commercial product (except for the Lite edition), a free version of the Home edition is available for personal/educational, non-commercial use.
-A free limited version of the htmlval command line tool for macOS and Linux is also available.
+A free limited version of the htmlval command-line console tool for macOS and Linux is also available.
+The online edition is also free to use.